broadinstitute/gatk-sv/website/docs/advanced/docker/images.md

 :::

-GATK-SV organizes tools, scripts, and their dependencies and configurations into multiple Docker images.
+GATK-SV organizes the tools, scripts, and their dependencies and configurations into multiple Docker images.
 Each Docker image is built for a specific purpose, and images have a hierarchical dependency.
-This modular design has several advantages; first, it results in focused and more straightforward instructions in Dockerfiles, facilitating their development, maintenance, and extensibility.
+This modular design has the following key advantages.

+- It results in focused and more straightforward instructions in Dockerfiles, facilitating their development, maintenance, and extensibility.

-Second, it results in smaller Docker images, as each image contains only the related tools and scripts.
+- It results in smaller Docker images, as each image contains only the related tools and scripts.
 Smaller images reduce storage costs on container registries and are transferred faster to virtual machines, resulting in shorter start-up.

-Third, the modular design reduces duplication in Dockerfiles and ensures configuration consistency across different Docker images.
+- The modular design reduces duplication in Dockerfiles and ensures configuration consistency across different Docker images.

-Finally, this architecture significantly lowers the maintenance cost as it necessitates updating only the affected Docker images throughout the development (discussed in details in the [following section](#incremental)).
+- This architecture significantly lowers the maintenance cost as it necessitates updating only the affected Docker images throughout the development (discussed in details in the [following section](#incremental)).

 The following figure illustrates the hierarchical relationship between GATK-SV Docker images.